Contents (click to toggle)

 The idea of privileging stories about incremental or long-term changes and other kinds of unsung heroism is reaching some news institutions.
 Here are three examples: firstly, Vox’s Future Perfect discusses big-picture ideas about how to do more good.
 Secondly, the magazine The Tortoise emphasises slow and reflective reporting of current events.
 Thirdly, the charming ScienceHeroes.com keeps a tally of the scientists and reformers who have made lifesaving discoveries and saved improved the lives of millions of others (plus it looks like it’s been airdropped straight out of the late-90s).

-It would be remiss of me not to actually mention some examples of unsung heroes, so hopefully the following incomplete list gives a good idea.
 Lots of these are taken from scienceheroes.com and Steven Pinker’s book Enlightenment Now.

 - Norman Borlaug (1914-2009) – American agronomist who played a leading role in the Green Revolution.
 As a result of his painstaking efforts in breeding new high-yield and disease-resistant strains of wheat, many lives were saved from starvation; and popular fears of a ‘population bomb’ were assuaged.
 Estimates for the lives saved by Borlaug’s strain of wheat vary from c.
 250,000,000 to c.
 1 billion people.